Six Characteristics of Highly Effective Data Dashboards

 Investors understand time is money.
 Effectively developed dashboards keep you on track.

-Top characteristics
+Top characteristics of Dashboards

 No one wants to spend hours crunching numbers from multiple spreadsheets to uncover the essential decision-making data.
 That’s why an intuitive dashboard makes sense.
 Dashboards display the essential real estate portfolio data in an easily digestible visual form to impart a sense of a portfolio’s performance.
 As the STRATAFOLIO team knows from experience, designing a functional, user-friendly dashboard truly is a work of art, and not all investment dashboards are created equal.

-Make sure yours delivers the right data at a glance, so an effective data dashboard should:
+Make sure yours delivers the right data at a glance so an effective data dashboard should:

 1. Dashboards Align With Goals